iiFadel/iiFadel/README.md

 # 💫 About Me:

 Hey there!
-I’m Fadel, a software engineer and AI developer.
-Brewing ideas, coding intelligence.
+I’m Fadel, a software engineer and AI developer.\n Brewing ideas, coding intelligence.

 ## 🌐 Socials: